podium/elixir-style-guide/README.md

 ### Software Design

 * <a name="fixme"></a>
-  Don't use `FIXME:` comments to mark issues/bugs inside your code.
-Instead create a ticket and assign it, or fix it.
+  Never use `FIXME:`, `TODO:`, etc comments to mark issues/bugs inside your code.
+Instead create a ticket and assign/prioritize it, or simply fix it.
   <sup>[[link](#fixme)]</sup>

   ```elixir